 Learn something new every day More Info... by email

 Interstitial cells are structural units that are located between other cells in an organ or tissue.
 The term is derived from the word interstice, which is a gap in tissues or organs.
-Despite their "outside" status, interstitial cells perform a variety of functions within the body, particularly in the nervous, gastrointestinal and reproductive systems.
+Despite their "outside" status, these cells perform a variety of functions within the body, particularly in the nervous, gastrointestinal and reproductive systems.

-The interstitial cells of Cajal (ICC) are another type of interstitial cells.
+The interstitial cells of Cajal (ICC) are another type of these cells.
 They serve as electrical pacemakers so that the gastrointestinal tract, from the esophagus to the large intestine, can contract its smooth muscles.
 Known as peristalsis, this process is necessary for food and water to be digested properly.

 Other interstitial cells are not as well known as the Leydig cells and ICC, but they are worth mentioning.
 Interstitial cells can be found in a soft tissue of the ovaries called the stroma.
 The kidneys and the pineal gland—the latter of which is located in the brain and contributes to sexual development—also possess these type of structures.